Teri11/My-Gallery-1/README.md

    - OUTPUT: Photos belonging to that category is displayed in the page
 1. Show photo details
    - INPUT: Image is clicked
-   - OUTPUT: A model pop up with image details
+   - OUTPUT: A modal pop up with image details
 1. Provides a copy function for image URL
    - INPUT: Photo URL is clicked
    - OUTPUT: The image link copied to machine clipboard